grycap/ec3/doc/source/ec3aas.rst

 -------------------------------

 You can get a list of all your deployed clusters choosing the "Manage your deployed clusters" option (right in :ref:`Fig. 2 <figure_providers>`).
-It will show a list with the detail of the clusters launched by the user.
+It will show a list with the details of the clusters launched by the user.
 The list will show the following information: Cluster name (specified by the user on creation), the state, front-end public IP, number of working nodes deployed.
 It will also enable the user to download the SSH private key needed to access the front-end node and the contextualization log to see all the configuration steps performed.
 This log will enable the user to verify the currect status of the configuration of the cluster, and check for errors in case that the cluster is not correctily configured (unconfigured state).
-Finally it will also shows a button to delete the cluster.
+Finally it also offers a button to delete the cluster.

 When the deletion process finishes successfully, the front-end of the cluster and all the working nodes had been destroyed and a message is shown to the user informing